taulantkoka/taulantkoka.github.io/_pages/project-signal-recovery.md

 ## 6. What This Connects To

-**Unlabeled sensing** is the broader field — recovering signals when the correspondence between measurements and their indices is unknown.
+**Unlabeled sensing** is the broader field, recovering signals when the correspondence between measurements and their indices is unknown.
 Most existing work assumes i.i.d.
 Gaussian sensing matrices.
 Our framework handles the structured matrices that actually arise in signal processing (DFT, Vandermonde), which is what makes the connection to continuous-time sparse signals possible.

 **Compressed sensing** emerges as a special case: when signals are sparse in an overcomplete dictionary, the union-of-subspaces theorem applies directly, and you get recovery guarantees for "shuffled compressed sensing" essentially for free.

 **Multi-target tracking** is another natural application.
-When trajectories cross, data association becomes ambiguous — you lose track of which observation belongs to which target.
+When trajectories cross, data association becomes ambiguous, you lose track of which observation belongs to which target.
 The framework provides conditions under which the correct associations can be recovered from the signal structure alone.

 ---